kennyfraser/wp-sync-test/_pages/automated-gui.md

 *   Cluster nodes must have SSH enabled and ports open from the bootstrap node
 *   The bootstrap node must have an unencrypted SSH key that can be used to authenticate with the cluster nodes over SSH

-[installing-enterprise-edition-hardware] [installing-enterprise-edition-software-ssh] [installing-enterprise-edition-ip-detect]
+[installing-enterprise-edition-hardware] [installing-enterprise-edition-software-ssh]

-# Step 2: Install DCOS
+# Install DCOS

 **Important:** Encrypted SSH keys are not supported.